AI Engineer vs. Data Scientist: Key Differences and Career Paths

 AI engineers

-In the U.S., the median salary for a computer and information research scientist, a category that includes AI engineers, is just over $136,000, according to the Bureau of Labor Statistics.
-The top 10% often make in excess of $200,000, while the bottom ten percent may fall just below $80,000 annually.
+In the U.S., the median salary for a computer and information research scientist, a category that includes AI engineers, is just over $145,000, according to the Bureau of Labor Statistics (BLS).
+The top 10% often make in excess of $233,000, while the bottom 10% may fall to just above $82,000 annually.
 Colleges and universities are likely to pay at the lower end of the scale, while software publishers and research and development in science and engineering typically offer higher average salaries.

-In a city like San Francisco, a lead AI engineer often makes well over $200,000.
-The average salary is slightly below $200,000 in a city like Washington, DC, but still on the higher end of the range.
-As you get into midsize cities like LIttle Rock, Arkansas, the typical pay for a lead AI engineer starts to dip closer to $150.000.
+In a city like San Francisco, a lead AI engineer often makes well over $219,000.
+The average salary is roughly $194,000 in a city like Washington, DC, but still on the higher end of the range.
+As you get into midsize cities like Little Rock, Arkansas, the typical pay for a lead AI engineer starts to dip closer to $158,000.
 Remote opportunities often give AI engineers the option of living somewhere affordable while working for a top-end organization in a large city.

 As demand for artificial intelligence engineers increases, it’s possible that average salaries will rise as well.
-The field of computer and information research science as a whole is projected to grow by 23% by the year 2032.
-This could result in around 3,400 new openings each year, many of which will focus on AI applications.
+The field of computer and information research science as a whole is projected to grow by 26% through the year 2033, according to the BLS.
+This demand could result in around 3,400 new openings each year, many of which will focus on AI models and applications.

 Data scientists

-Entry level data scientists make around $76,000 per year in the U.S. on average.
-The lowest 10% of data scientists earn less than $61,000 per year, while the top 10% are nearly exceeding $90,000.
-A data scientist in San Francisco would likely approach $95,000 annually, while a professional working in a similar role in a smaller city like Oklahoma City might come in below $70,000 each year.
-Progression to a top data scientist position can mean a salary from $130,000 to $200,000.
-Like AI engineers, data scientists often have opportunities to work remotely, so they can live where they want and look for jobs or projects in the highest-paying markets.
+Entry-level data scientists make around $79,500 per year in the U.S. on average.
+The lowest 10% of data scientists earn less than $64,000 per year, while the top 10% exceed $92,000.
+The salary of a data scientist in San Francisco would exceed $99,300 annually.
+At the same time, a professional working in a similar role in a smaller city like Oklahoma City might come in below $73,000 each year.
+Progression to a top data scientist position can mean a salary from $143,000 to $210,000.
+Like AI engineers, data scientists often have the option of remote work, so they can live where they want and look for jobs or projects in the highest-paying markets.

-The need for skilled data scientists is forecast to grow by 35% by the year 2032.
-Studies show that nearly 18,000 new job openings will need to be filled each year through 2032.
+The need for skilled data scientists is forecast to grow by 36% through the year 2033, meaning it’s a role in high demand.
+The Bureau of Labor Statistics expects that more than 20,800 new job openings will need to be filled each year through 2033.

 Education

 A first step in considering either of these roles is to determine what education or qualifications you’ll need in order to pursue a job in the field.
-We’ll provide a detailed explanation in the sections below.
+Along with a formal education, staying up to date on advancements in the field is a critical component of both of these roles.

 AI engineers

-AI engineers must have significant expertise or experience in software programming and development as well as data engineering.
-A bachelor’s degree in computer science or a related field is a great starting point and may be the primary educational requirement for certain positions.
+AI engineers must have significant expertise or experience in software development, programming, and data engineering.
+A bachelor’s degree in computer science or a related field is a great starting point and could be the primary educational requirement for certain positions.

 However, many jobs will prioritize candidates who have a master’s degree or a specialized certification in a field like machine learning.
 If you’re thinking about pursuing a job in AI engineering, you may consider working toward a master’s in computer science or information systems.